 The WPGetAPI Pro Plugin extends the free WPGetAPI plugin by adding various enhancements to help make working with external API’s even easier.
-The Pro plugin includes features such as caching, sending data from forms to your API, formatting options and more.
+The Pro plugin includes features such as caching, connecting your WordPress forms to your API, formatting options and more.

 Features at a glance